• Skip to main content

 This art explores the challenges of body dysmorphia, inspired by the unrealistic beauty standards spread by social media.
 This digital artwork was created using an iPad.
 The artist began by sketching their ideas and creating the line art in ibis Paint X. They then added color, contrast, and flowers to make the drawing stand out using Adobe Express.

-Listen to Tonya Mantooth speak to the 2024 winner Jas Soto and Don Masse, Teacher at SDSCPA, during the Festival’s 2025 August Film Insider’s Screening.
+LCEO & Artistic Director Tonya Mantooth speaks to the 2024 winner, Jas Soto, and Don Masse, Teacher at SDSCPA, during the Festival’s 2025 August Film Insider’s Screening.

 Festival News